Holy Crown of Hungary

-The Holy Crown of Hungary (Szent Korona /hu/, (Note: Stephanskrone; Kruna svetoga Stjepana; Svätoštefanská koruna) Sacra Corona), also known as the Crown of Saint Stephen, named in honour of Saint Stephen I of Hungary, was the coronation crown used by the Kingdom of Hungary for most of its existence; kings were crowned with it since the twelfth century.
+The Holy Crown of Hungary (Szent Korona /hu/, (Note: Stephanskrone; Kruna svetoga Stjepana; Svätoštefanská koruna) Sacra Corona), also known as the Crown of Saint Stephen (Hungarian: Szent István koronája), named in honour of Saint Stephen I of Hungary, was the coronation crown used by the Kingdom of Hungary for most of its existence; kings were crowned with it from the 12th century on.
 The Crown symbolized the King's authority over the Lands of the Hungarian Crown, and it was a key mark of legitimacy.
-Through the history of Hungary, more than fifty kings were crowned with it, with the last being Charles IV in 1916.
+Through the history of Hungary, more than 50 kings were crowned with it, with the last being Charles IV in 1916.
 The only kings not crowned were Wladyslaw I, John Sigismund Zápolya, and Joseph II.

+The earliest contemporary written source concerning the elevation of Stephen to kingship is the chronicle of Thietmar of Merseburg, which records the event within the political and imperial context of the reign of Emperor Otto III.
+According to Thietmar, Stephen's elevation took place at imperial initiative, and the coronation was carried out together with an ecclesiastical blessing:

+"Imperatoris autem praedicti gratia et hortatu … coronam et benedictionem accepit."

+The wording of the source ("coronam et benedictionem accepit") makes it clear that the elevation to kingship was not merely a secular act, but an event accompanied by an ecclesiastical blessing, which necessarily presupposes the participation of a church authority.
+This contemporary account of imperial initiative is complemented by the early 12th-century Hartvik Legend (Vita Sancti Stephani regis), which provides liturgical details of the papal mediation.